OldNerd01/OldNerd01/README.md

 - 👋 Hi, I’m @OldNerd01 aka Murray also Proprietor of Tech Harmony
 - 👀 I’m interested in ...
 Local resilience and regional resources
 - 🌱 I’m currently learning ...
-Android Studio
+Javascript and React Native
-- 💞️ I’m looking to collaborate on ... a series of Apps with our Developer, Peter.
+- 💞️ I’m looking to collaborate on ... a series of Apps with our Developer, Math Girl.
 - 📫 How to reach me ... +61403539214

 <!---